Matching Neuroglial Cells with Their Functions: A Deep Dive into the Unsung Heroes of the Nervous System

 -

 Synaptic Transmission Modulation: Astrocytes actively participate in synaptic transmission by regulating the extracellular concentration of neurotransmitters.
 They can take up excess neurotransmitters, preventing overstimulation or prolonged signaling.
-Furthermore, they can release gliotransmitters, influencing neuronal activity.
+What's more, they can release gliotransmitters, influencing neuronal activity.

 -